Finally! I finished the missing piece for my long list of posts about Philippine passport.

 The processing time of passport is three months.

-Philippine Embassy – Consular Outreach Schedule in 2017
+Philippine Embassy – Consular Outreach Schedule

 For an overview of the outreach program you can download the Consular Outreach Mission (Tentative Schedule).